 that the Supreme Court correctly wants to protect.

-compatible, but the conceptual and practical connection between them has received little
+conceptual and practical connection between them has received little attention.
+As a

-attention.
-As a result, the relationship is under-theorized, and important potential
+result, the relationship is under-theorized, and important potential conflicts between

-conflicts between them have been neglected or overlooked.
-This essay attempts to fill this
+them have been neglected or overlooked.
+This essay attempts to fill this gap by addressing

-gap by addressing directly the conceptual relationship between human rights and global
+directly the conceptual relationship between human rights and global democracy.
+It argues

-democracy.
-It argues that human rights are a necessary condition for global democracy.
+that human rights are a necessary condition for global democracy.
+Human rights constrain

-Human rights constrain power, enable meaningful political agency, and support and promote
+power, enable meaningful political agency, and support and promote democratic regimes

-democratic regimes within states, all of which are fundamental elements in any scheme for
+within states, all of which are fundamental elements in any scheme for global democracy.

-global democracy.
-The essay explores the normative and conceptual bases of these functions
+The essay explores the normative and conceptual bases of these functions and works out

 Within democratic theory, the deliberative variant has assumed pre-eminence.
 It represents